tr1xem/AWCC/README.md

 # Device Tested

-Tested on:
+**Tested on:**

-Dell G15 5530
+- Dell G15 5530
-Dell G16 7630
+- Dell G16 7630

-Should work in all Dell G15 models and some G16 models too <br>
+Should work in all Dell G15 models and some G16 models too

 Feel free to test and give feedback in [discussions](https://github.com/tr1xem/AWCC/discussions)

 # FAQ and TIPS